Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 Finally, one can also express quantum states in terms of the spectral presheaf.
 Given this geometry, one might try to mimic classical mechanics or Hilbert space quantum mechanics, where the pure states are represented by points of the geometry, and hope that the points of this internal locale give a good notion of state of our quantum system.
 It turns out, as was first noted by Butterfield and Isham, that this analogy cannot possibly hold.
-Indeed, they proved the following. \begin{theorem}[Contravariant internal Kochen-Specker,\cite{buttop,doekoc}] Suppose $\A$ is a Von Neumann algebra with no type $I_1$ and $I_2$ summands.
-Then, the spectral presheaf $\uli\Sigma$ does not have any global sections.\end{theorem} \begin{proof}This is just a reformulation of theorem \ref{thm:kocobs}.
-One only has to note the correspondence between maximal ideals in a commutative C*-algebra a *-homomorphisms to $\C$.\end{proof} \begin{remark}In \cite{wolcom}, it is claimed that, as a consequence of this, the internal locale $\uli\Sigma^*$ has no points\footnote{That is internal locale morphisms from the terminal internal locale $\Omega$.
+Indeed, they proved the following. \begin{theorem}[Contravariant internal Kochen-Specker,\cite{buttop,doekoc}] Suppose $\A$ is a von Neumann algebra with no type $I_1$ or $I_2$ summands.
+Then the spectral presheaf $\uli\Sigma$ does not have any global sections.\end{theorem} \begin{proof}This is just a reformulation of theorem \ref{thm:kocobs}.
+One only has to note the correspondence between maximal ideals in a commutative unital C*-algebra and non-zero $*$-homomorphisms to $\C$.\end{proof} \begin{remark}In \cite{wolcom}, it is claimed that, as a consequence of this, the internal locale $\uli\Sigma^*$ has no points\footnote{That is, internal locale morphisms from the terminal internal locale $\Omega$.
 Using the equivalence $\mathrm{Loc}(\mathrm{Sh}(X))\cong \mathrm{Loc}/X$, one could equivalently say that $\Sigma^*\ra{}\V(\A)$ has no global sections \emph{in the sense of maps of locales}.}.
 However, I have trouble following the arguments that are given.
 For instance, it seems to be implicitly assumed that $\Sigma^*$ and $\V(\A)$ are sober.
-Indeed, Wolters assumes that the internal locale would have a point and tries to derive a contradiction, by stating (after definition 2.1) that this would imply that \emph{the bundle of topological spaces} $\Sigma^*\ra{}\V(\A)$ has a section.
-At the same time he goes through a lot a trouble to obtain a partial result of sobriety of $\Sigma^*$ later on in the paper (Lemma 2.26).
-Moreover, it is not hard to see that $\V(\A)$ is sober if and only if it is well-founded as a poset (every non-empty subset has a minimal element), which is certainly not true for all infinite dimensional $\A$.
-(As an easy consequence, $\Sigma^*$ also is sober iff $\V(\A)$ is well-founded.)
-If this were the only problem, the proof would at least still hold for finite dimensional $\A$.
-However, there seems to be a crucial mistake in the point set topology that follows (top of page 14).
-(This seems to be a consequence of an attempt to mimic the proof of the corresponding theorem in the covariant approach, where the topology of the spectral bundle is defined `in reverse', because one replaces $\V(\A)$ by $\V(\A)^{op}$.) {I have not yet had the time to find an alternative proof or counter example (as these are necessarily rather complicated).}\end{remark}
+Indeed, Wolters assumes that the internal locale would have a point and tries to derive a contradiction by stating (after definition 2.1) that this would imply that \emph{the bundle of topological spaces} $\Sigma^*\ra{}\V(\A)$ has a section.
+At the same time, he goes to considerable trouble to obtain a partial result on the sobriety of $\Sigma^*$ later on in the paper (Lemma 2.26).
+Moreover, it is not hard to see that $\V(\A)$ is sober if and only if it is well-founded as a poset (every non-empty subset has a minimal element), which is certainly not true for all infinite-dimensional $\A$.
+(As an easy consequence, $\Sigma^*$ is also sober if and only if $\V(\A)$ is well-founded.)
+If this were the only problem, the proof would at least still hold for finite-dimensional $\A$.
+However, there seems to be a crucial mistake in the point-set topology that follows (at the top of page 14).
+(This seems to be a consequence of an attempt to mimic the proof of the corresponding theorem in the covariant approach, where the topology of the spectral bundle is defined `in reverse', because one replaces $\V(\A)$ by $\V(\A)^{op}$.)
+I have not yet found an alternative proof or counterexample (as these are necessarily rather complicated).\end{remark}